Our Town by Thornton Wilder. A site-specific, community-based production with the residents of Tyringham, MA, 2017

 Emerson College Graduate Directing Project with high school youth.

 To identify and engage with communities who lack equitable access to theater arts.
 In partnership with each community we will develop unique, custom, theater-based projects or curriculum to articulate a community’s voice.

 In 2015 Ann initiated the first theater program at the Boys and Girls Club of the Berkshires in Pittsfield, MA for middle and high school youth.
 Programming continues.
-She has also worked with the Pittsfield Public School’s high school EOS/Educational Options for Success program and the Pittsfield Schools' summer Gateways ESL program.
+She has also taught with the Pittsfield Public School’s high school EOS/Educational Options for Success program and the Pittsfield Schools' Summer Gateways ESL program.

 Ann holds an M.A. in Theatre Education from Emerson College ‘13, and a B.A. in Theatre and Music Composition from Bennington College ‘82.
 She has attended professional development workshops across the U.S. at theaters and arts organizations including Cornerstone Theater, Shakespeare & Company, Arena Stage, AATE National Conferences and the Mass Cultural Council, among others.

 To provide theater experiences that empower and engage communities.
 Theater can be inaccessible for a variety of reasons: economics, distance, accessibility, unfamiliarity or simply lack of exposure or understanding of the arts.
 By providing access to community-based theater and addressing accessibility barriers we can enrich the cultural life of area residents of all ages, ethnicities, socioeconomic backgrounds and education levels.
 Theater can be an instrument through which to celebrate a community’s character and articulate its individual voice.